agorischek/heckle/packages/health/README.md

 }
 ```

-Although you can define checks directly in the config file, you're encouraged to store your checks directly next to the application code they cover (e.g. `main.checks.js` directly next to `main.js`), and import them into the config file instead:
+Although you can define checks directly in the config file, you're encouraged to store your checks next to the application code they cover (e.g. `main.checks.js` as a peer of `main.js`), and import them into the config file instead:

 ```js
 const main = require('./main.checks.js');